 Lentiviral Production

-Grow HEK293T cells in a 100 mm tissue-culture treated dish with 10 mL DMEM, at 37 C, 5% CO2, until confluency is reached.
+Grow HEK293T cells in a 100 mm tissue culture-treated dish with 10 mL of complete DMEM, at 37 C, 5% CO2, until confluency is reached.

-On the day prior to transfection, aspirate medium and wash the plate carefully with 5 mL PBS.
+On the day prior to transfection, aspirate medium and wash the dish carefully with 5 mL PBS.

-After removing PBS, add 1.5 mL dissociation solution and incubate at 37 C, 5% CO2 for 5-10 min to dissociate cells from the plate.
+After removing PBS, add 1.5 mL dissociation solution and incubate at 37 C, 5% CO2 for 5-10 min to dissociate cells from the dish.

 NOTE: It is recommended to warm both PBS and dissociation solution before using, so that cells do not suffer a thermal shock.

-Inactivate dissociation solution with 3 mL DMEM and transfer the cell suspension to a 15 mL conical tube.
-Wash plate with 5 mL DMEM to remove remaining attached cells and transfer this volume to the 15 mL conical tube.
+Inactivate dissociation solution with 3 mL of complete DMEM and transfer the cell suspension to a 15 mL conical tube.
+Wash the dish with 5 mL of complete DMEM to remove remaining attached cells and transfer this volume to the 15 mL conical tube.

 Centrifuge cell suspension at 350 x g for 5 min.

-Aspirate supernatant and split the cell pellet evenly between six 100 mm tissue-culture treated dishes in a final volume of 10 mL DMEM per plate.
-Cells should be at a confluency around 60% by the time of transfection.
+Aspirate supernatant and split the cell pellet evenly between six 100 mm tissue culture- treated dishes in a final volume of 10 mL of complete DMEM per dish.
+Cells should be approximately 60% confluent by the time of transfection.

-On the next day, transfect cells with different plasmid mixes as follows:
+On the next day, transfect cells with the plasmid mixes as follows:

-NOTE: This part of the protocol describes the production of lentiviruses in one 100 mm tissue-culture treated plate per plasmid mix.
-To obtain higher volumes of lentiviral supernatant for concentration, we recommend using at least four 100 mm HEK293T cell plates per mix.
+NOTE: This part of the protocol describes the production of lentiviruses in one 100 mm tissue culture-treated dish per plasmid mix.
+To obtain higher volumes of lentiviral supernatant for concentration, we recommend using at least four 100 mm HEK293T cell culture dishes per mix.

 In a 15 mL conical tube, add 10 μg of the three transfer plasmids together: 3.33 μg of pFUW-tetO-GATA2 (Addgene plasmid #125028)14, 3.33 μg of pFUW-tetO-GFI1B (Addgene #125597)14 and 3.33 μg of pFUW-tetO-FOS (Addgene #125598)14, plus 10 μg of the 2nd generation psPAX2 packaging vector encoding the Gag, Pol, Tat and Rev genes (Addgene #12260) and 5 μg of pMD2.G envelope vector encoding the VSV-G gene (Addgene #12259).
 Add water up to 500 μL.